-If all ADCs are in ADC Shutdown mode, the clock is not distributed to the input structure or to the digital core for low-power operation.
-This can potentially cause high analog input leakage currents at the analog inputs if the input voltage is highly negative (typically below -0.6V referred to A{GND}).
-Once either of the ADCs is back to normal operation, the clock is automatically distributed again.
+If the ADC is in Shutdown mode, the clock is not distributed to the input structure or to the digital core for low-power operation.
+This can potentially cause high analog input leakage currents at the analog inputs if the input voltage is highly negative (typically below -0.6V, referred to as $A{\rm GND}$).
+Once the ADC is back to normal operation, the clock is automatically distributed again.

-4.22 Full Shutdown Mode
+4.21 Full Shutdown Mode

-The lowest power consumption can be achieved when SHUTDOWN<1:0> = 11, VREFEXT = CLKEXT = 1.
-This mode is called Full Shutdown mode, and no analog circuitry is enabled.
-In this mode, both AV{DD} and DV{DD} POR monitoring are also disabled, and no clock is propagated throughout the chip.
-All ADCs are in Shutdown mode, and the internal voltage reference is disabled.
+The lowest power consumption can be achieved when SHUTDOWN[0] = 1, VREFEXT = CLKEXT = 1.
+This mode is called Full Shutdown mode and no analog circuitry is enabled.
+In this mode, both AV ${DD}$ and DV ${DD}$ POR monitoring are also disabled and no clock is propagated throughout the chip.
+The ADC is in Shutdown mode and the internal voltage reference is disabled.
 This mode can only be entered during SPI mode.

 The clock is no longer distributed to the input structure either.
-This can potentially cause high analog input leakage currents at the analog inputs, if the input voltage is highly negative (typically below -0.6V referred to A{GND}).
+This can potentially cause high analog input leakage currents at the analog inputs if the input voltage is highly negative (typically below -0.6V, referred to as A{GND}).

 The only circuit that remains active is the SPI interface, but this circuit does not induce any static power consumption.
-If SCK is idle, the only current consumption comes from the leakage currents induced by the transistors and is less than 5 μ A on each power supply.
+If SCK is Idle, the only current consumption comes from the leakage currents induced by the transistors and is less than 5 μ A on each power supply.

-This mode can be used to power down the chip completely and to avoid power consumption when there is no data to convert at the analog inputs.
+This mode can be used to power down the chip completely and to avoid power consumption when there are no data to convert at the analog inputs.
 Any SCK or MCLK edge occurring while in this mode will induce dynamic power consumption.